5 Weekend Upgrades for Your Pontoon Boat

 Regardless of which brand you choose, you'll see that most marine-grade grills are corrosion-resistant and offer various mounting options.
 If you already have fishing rod holders on your boat, this is often a convenient mounting location.

-If the grill you select doesn't have this mounting option built in, you can purchase a separate mount, like this quality Magma mount.
+If the grill you select doesn't have this built-in mounting option, you can purchase a separate mount, like this quality Magma mount.

 Either way, many mounting options offer quick releases so that you can remove the grill when it is not in use.
 Additionally, many grills also have collapsible legs so that the grill can be used on a table or the ground when not attached to your boat.